Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/Operation Orchid.md

 fls -o 411648 -r disk.flag.img | grep -C 5 flag
 ```

 The `-C` argument displays the lines before and after the matching line(s).
 We can then specify the number of lines we would like to display.
-- `-C 5`: Only displays 5 lines before and after the matching line(s) kali
+- `-C 5`: Only displays 5 lines before and after the matching line(s)

+>[!question] Additional information: Before and After matching line(s)
+>- `-A`: displays the lines after the matching line(s)
+>- `-B`: displays the lines before the matching line(s)

 This command displayed a `.ash_history` file at inode 1875.

 >[!tip] What is `.ash_history`?
 >This command displayed the inode number of `.ash_history` (1875).